xbench/xbench-docs/content/online-help/dialogs/main-window/qa.md

   **Run Project Checklists**.
 * Perform only the checks defined by the Personal Checklists by clicking **Run Personal Checklists**.
-* Mark issues to filter them out or in.
+* Mark issues to filter them out or in, and optionally save marked issues for future use.
 * Export the displayed QA Results by right-clicking and choose **Export QA Results** to the following formats: HTML, tab-delimited text, Excel, or XML.